lbryio/lbry.com/content/faq/android-basics.md

 ## How Do I Claim Rewards In The Android App? {#rewards}

 You'll receive daily random rewards just for watching the videos you love!
 All you need to do is open your LBRY app and start watching.
-Comeback everyday for a different reward.Incase for some reason the reward does not show up in your wallet after watching a video everyday, go to rewards and click on the daily rewards.

-To check whether your wallet is updated, you need to swipe your screen to show the menu bar, click on Wallet and you will see your overall updated balance.
-Check [How to Backup Your Wallet](/faq/how-to-backup-wallet)
+Comeback everyday for a different reward.
+For other rewards that can be claimed, see the Rewards page.

 ## How Do I Enable Background Media Playback? {#backgroundmediaplayback}